openl2m/openl2m/docs/installation/index.rst

 OpenL2M is developed and tested in a Ubuntu 22.04 LTS environment.
 All instructions are related to that.
 However, this should work just fine on other distributions as long as the requirements are met.
-(*We no longer support CentOS Linux v7 and v8 environments, as we no longer developed and tested on them.*)
+(*We no longer develop and test on CentOS/Rocky/AlmaLinux environments.*)

 .. toctree::
    :maxdepth: 1